U.S. Special Correspondent for BBC Studios | Award-winning Journalist | Bestselling Author

 Confidence!
-With it, we can take on the world; without it, we don’t ask for raises, request that important meeting or take risks.
+With it, we can take on the world; without it, we don’t ask for raises, request that important meeting, or take risks.
 In the success equation, research shows that confidence is even more critical than competence.
+But what is confidence?
+Where does it come from?
+Are we born with it or do we acquire it?
+And why do women have less of it than their talents deserve?
+This speech can be tailored to women or girls/parents and is based on Katty’s bestselling books on the subject.
+Katty Kay inspires audiences with the latest scientific research and anecdotes from her own career and the many women and girls she interviewed.
 Katty’s experience is like that of so many women, even senior women, whose lack of confidence is what really holds them back.
-But confidence is also art – impacted by how we choose to live with our genes.
 The good news then is that being confident is a choice.
 Katty’s talk inspires audiences to take action – to go outside their comfort zones, to try new hard things, to take risks, to be prepared to fail and to discover the secret to success.